SlimeyDev/automatic-ig-repost-page/README.md

 ## Prerequisites

 - Python 3.7 or higher
-- FFmpeg installed on your system
+- FFmpeg installed on your system (for video processing, must be available in your PATH)
 - Instagram account credentials

 ## Installation